-- IU Health Fitness Facilities If you are an IU or IU Health employee (meaning your paycheck, online or paper, indicates that Indiana University or IU Health is your employer), you are eligible to join the employee fitness facilities at IU Health.
+- IU Health Fitness Facilities If you are an IU School of Medicine employee, you are eligible to join the employee fitness facilities at IU Health.
 The cost is $7.50 per biweekly pay, ($15 a month or $195 per year) and there is no initiation or cancellation fee.
 Membership includes access to the facilities in Fairbanks Hall (suite 1200), University Hospital (UH 0761), Methodist Hospital (AG 043).
 There is also a fitness facility in the IU Health Pathology Building, but that is only for the use of those who currently have access to that building.
-Contact Bryland Sutton (firstname.lastname@example.org or 962-8104) for orientation details, rules/regulations and the membership form.
+Contact Bryland Sutton (firstname.lastname@example.org or 962-8104) for the electronic orientation, rules/regulations and the membership form.

 - Employee Biometric Screenings Full-time employees (+spouses/domestic partners covered under the employee's IU health plan) may receive an annual screening of height, weight, body mass index (bmi), blood pressure, cholesterol and glucose levels.
 Appointments are available throughout the year.

 Screening hours: Monday, Tuesday, Wednesday and Friday- 7:00am to 10:00am.
 Thursday- 9:00am to 10:15am.
 Appointments are scheduled in 15 minute increments.

 Fasting is required.
 Please fast for 10-12 hours prior to your appointment.